OnurAydindag/Data-Analyst-Portfolio/README.md

 - **Email:** onuraydindag@gmail.com

 ## 🚀 Current Focus
-Learning Python for data analysis and manipulation.
-Next project will involve using Pandas, NumPy, and data visualization libraries for exploratory data analysis and statistical insights.
+Learning Power BI and Tableau for interactive dashboards and business intelligence.
+Next project will involve creating visual analytics dashboards with real-time data insights.

 ---

-**Last Updated:** 19.12.2025
+**Last Updated:** 20.12.2025

 *This portfolio is continuously evolving as I learn and grow in my Data Analyst journey!*